chelishino05/todo-devops-app/REPORT.md

 ## Personal Reflection & Learning Journey

-As a second-year Computer Science student, this assignment was one of the most challenging yet rewarding experiences in my academic journey.
+As a third-year Computer Science student, this assignment was one of the most challenging yet rewarding experiences in my academic journey.
 Coming into this project, I had basic knowledge of Python and web development, but concepts like Docker, CI/CD pipelines, and automated testing were completely new to me.

 There were moments of frustration—Docker wouldn't start, tests kept failing with cryptic error messages, and GitHub Actions workflows seemed like magic that I couldn't understand.
 I remember spending hours trying to figure out why my test coverage was stuck at 64% when I needed 70%, and feeling overwhelmed when I had to refactor code to follow SOLID principles I had only read about in textbooks.